nihldev/terraform-aws-keycloak/CONTRIBUTING.md

 **Important:** The `post_install` hook will automatically:

 - Initialize tflint plugins
-- Install pre-commit hooks in your local repository
+- Install lefthook git hooks in your local repository

 ### 3. Verify Setup